Questions and answers about our CSR

 How does Stockmann invest in the expertise and well-being of its own personnel?

-Responsibility for our own personnel is an integral part of Stockmann's corporate responsibility.
+Responsibility for our own personnel is an integral part of Stockmann's CSR.
 Responsibility for personnel is reflected in as a good personnel policy, a rewarding and equal work community and a motivating working atmosphere.
 In addition, Stockmann's social responsibility dimensions include occupational health and safety, employee satisfaction, mental and physical well-being, and training and career opportunities.

 How can I find out in which organisations Stockmann is represented?